List of Titans (2018 TV series) characters: Jason Todd / Robin / Red Hood

 In the third season, Jason is told by Bruce that he needs to stop being Robin after his second session with Leslie Thompkins.
 This leads to him visiting Jonathan Crane for a formula in removing fear.
 Jason goes after Joker and finds him at Amusement Mile.
 This was an ambush as Joker beats Jason up with a crowbar.
 His body was later stolen from the morgue by an unknown person working for Jonathan Crane.
 Jason turns up alive as the Red Hood thanks to Crane dumping his body into a Lazarus Pit.
 He begins a plan to ruin the Titans and even offers some gang leaders protection while getting half of their proceeds.
 Eventually, he comes to regret his actions and plans to arrange for the Titans to apprehend Scarecrow which goes south when Tim Drake is shot.
 After regretting his action, Jason turns against Crane.
 Upon being offered to help him by a revived Dick, Jason is told that he would not be a Titan again.
 After making up with Bruce and before he leaves Gotham City, Dick is told by Jason to forward his forgiveness to the rest of the Titans.

+In the fourth season, Dick has Jason work with Tim to get a lead on the Organization.
+He does give Tim some training and has him fighting Shimmer's men when they find Red Hood's lair.
+When the lead ends up in a dead end, Jason lets Tim return to Dick on one of his motorcycles.